hbelbo/stanfordclassicr/README.md

 To read StanForD classic forest machine reports

 Currently the package provide functions to read .pri, .stm and .ktr files.
 The functions have been tested for only a few example files of each category.
-It is therefore likely the functions will fail and that they will need further modification to work.
+If they fail please send an email to: beh at nibio.no, and please attach the file to parse.

 ## Install from github:
 ```r